k9chen/k9chen.github.io/_pages/about.md

 Of secondary relevance to my research is analyzing the neuroethical implications of brain intervention technologies on patient wellbeing in the context of delivering quality care and conducting clinical trials.

-My recreational interests include, inter alia, drinking caffeine, watching political satire, and reading Ken Liu, John Chu, and Wang Jinkang (to name a few of the regulars).
+My recreational interests include, inter alia, drinking caffeine, watching political satire, reading Ken Liu, John Chu, and Wang Jinkang (to name a few of my regulars), and theorizing about extraterrestrial intelligence.

 ## News/Upcoming Events